apache/pulsar/site/docs/latest/clients/go.md

 ## Consumers

 Pulsar {% popover consumers %} subscribe to one or more Pulsar {% popover topics %} and listen for incoming messages produced on that topic/those topics.
 You can [configure](#consumer-configuration) Go consumers using a `ConsumerOptions` object.
-Here's an example:
+Here's a basic example that uses channels:

 ```go
 msgChannel := make(chan pulsar.ConsumerMessage)